 Smell is an important part of sales psychology because it’s proven to trigger certain emotions and memories, as well as create specific atmospheres.
-While smell is often seen as less important, it’s been discovered that 75% of emotions generated every day are triggered by smell.
+While smell is often seen as less important, it triggers 75% of emotions generated every day

 Think of freshly baked bread, grilling meat or the scent of a baby.
 Taking advantage of these sensory experiences can make consumers associate your brand with certain memories, moods or experiences, as well as creating new ones.

 Lighting is often not noticed by consumers (unless it’s bad) but can also be an important part of sales psychology purely because its effect is so subtle and often subliminal.

 Light can set a certain mood in your establishment – for example, low light to create an intimate, secretive mood or a relaxed mood (a spa, a bar).
 Bright light encourages swift movement (airports) or aids decision making (clothing retail).
 Lighting is also important in highlighting special products or offers.
 You can play with the temperature and even color of lighting to create ambient or accented lighting.

 Other sales psychology techniques that can influence your consumers include shipping and return policies, special deals or packaging.
 The key is to find the optimal combination of all these elements and leverage the synergies to create the most alluring brand experience.

 What is sales psychology?